Lockheed Martin F-35 Lightning II: Netherlands

 On 27 December 2021, the Netherlands declared initial operational capability (IOC) for its fleet of 24 F-35As it has received to date from its order for 46 F-35As.
-In 2022, the Netherlands announced they will order an additional six F-35s, totaling 52 aircraft ordered.
+In 2022, the Netherlands announced it will order an additional six F-35s, totaling 52 aircraft ordered.
 As of September 2024, 40 out of the 52 ordered have been delivered, and the Netherlands seeks to order another six jets to help completely phase out their F-16 fleet.
+As of 2026, under Dutch participation in NATO nuclear sharing, the F-35As at Volkel Air Base are assigned a nuclear mission, with US B61 Mod 12 nuclear bombs available to them, numbering 10 to 15 as of 2023.

 Variants

 The F-35 was designed with three initial variants – the F-35A, a CTOL land-based version; the F-35B, a STOVL version capable of use either on land or on aircraft carriers; and the F-35C, a CATOBAR carrier-based version.
 Since then, there has been work on the design of nationally specific versions for Israel and Canada.